Katie Taylor beats Amanda Serrano via split decision in thrilling clash

 Irishwoman Taylor secured the defining victory of a career that has seen the 35-year-old win Olympic gold, hold world titles in two weight classes, and go unbeaten – a record she kept in tact with this win against Serrano.

-Taylor started as the sharper fighter, managing her range well and catching her Puerto Rican opponent with several well-timed counter left hooks.
+Taylor started as the sharper fighter amid a raucous atmosphere, managing her range well and catching her Puerto Rican opponent with several well-timed counter left hooks.

 Serrano maintained her gameplan of walking down Taylor, however, and in the second round the unified featherweight champion began to find homes for stinging left straights from her southpaw stance.